savvaskef/Example-Angular_and_API/README.md

   npm install -g @angular/cli
   <br>
   ...to transfer all the environment you need fot the client side to run on a browser<br>
-typing again:
+by typing again:
   npm start
   <br>
-  You will get the address you need to witness the small yet all-encompassing Dept-Employee app functionality.
+  You will get the address to enter in your browser to start the client.
+  Now you may witness the small but fully synced Dept-Employee app .
   The departments and Employess are now synced to the database using WEB-Api automation
   <hr>